 That was worrying, but we proceeded to our rooms to settle in.
 All the other participants seemed extremely skilled, dedicated and friendly, despite the competitive environment.

 Lesson 3: Reputations carry a lot of weight

 Over dinner we had the chance to speak to the other groups.
 We revealed our background as Public Policy students, and the reactions ranged from pleasant surprise to clear underestimation.
 Obviously, everyone else had backgrounds in the “hard sciences”, which included technical-sounding titles such as Statistician, Computer Scientist and Bio-Informatics.
-The host, Dr. Frauke Kreuter, a Data Science lecturer from Mannheim, made special mention of our school.
-Despite the fact that she mistakenly referred to us as the team from “Hertie Government School”, Dr. Kreuter said we “always make such good performances, and always [have] a lot to show”.
+The host, Dr. Frauke Kreuter, a data science lecturer from Mannheim, made special mention of our school.
+Despite the fact that she mistakenly referred to us as the team from “Hertie Government School”, Dr. Kreuter said we “always perform so well and always [have] a lot to show”.
 So, it turns out we have a reputation to live up to.

 Once the teams were left to “crunch” the data, our energy and focus were sustained by an incredibly large (and, thankfully, supplied free of charge) intake of sugar and caffeine.
 The University of Mannheim kindly provided us with free breakfasts, lunches and dinners.
 Perhaps it’s not just our reputation that’s now carrying a little extra weight…